Keyword strategies are a tricky business.

 Even the keyword “Marketing” shows seasonal shifts.

 For example, it experiences a sharp downturn every December, followed by a quick recovery in January.
+This means that a popular keyword with huge monthly searches can be overtaken by trending, hot keywords that are more relevant to the current season.

 As a marketer, you MUST be paying attention to seasonal swings in your niche so that you know to increase ad spending in weeks leading up to a seasonal upturn, and wind down when interest dwindles.